yekrangiariana/un-aligned-hugo/content/posts/the-death-of-empathy.md

 Today, the bottom 50% of people still own only around 2% of the world’s wealth, while the top 10% holds roughly three-quarters of it.
 Avaricious tycoons will stop at nothing to get richer at the expense of the vast majority.

+{{< sim "when-kakistocracy-sanctions-humanity" >}}

-Francesca Albanese’s recent report [*From Economy of Occupation to Economy of Genocide*](https://www.ohchr.org/sites/default/files/documents/hrbodies/hrcouncil/sessions-regular/session59/advance-version/a-hrc-59-23-aev.pdf) highlights the links between big business and genocide, and that is why the Trump administration slammed sanctions on her.
+Francesca Albanese’s recent report [*From Economy of Occupation to Economy of Genocide*](https://www.ohchr.org/sites/default/files/documents/hrbodies/hrcouncil/sessions-regular/session59/advance-version/a-hrc-59-23-aev.pdf) highlights the links between big business and genocide, and that is why the Trump administration slammed [sanctions on her](https://un-aligned.org/global-issues/when-kakistocracy-sanctions-humanity/).

 Israel has become a sort of champion for capitalism and colonialism to the point where it has become dangerous to challenge it, its apartheid or its genocide.